ashupp/SFX-100-Timerfix/README.md

 # SFX-100-Timerfix
 Fixes Windows 10 high performance timer issues.
 Works as SimFeedback extenstion.

-### Download and install this extension right now for best performance when you are using SimFeedback and SFX-100
+### Download and install this extension now for best performance using SimFeedback with SFX-100

 **Update 23.04.2021:**
 **Function of the fix confirmed by measurement and many reports from users.
 "You can really feel it!"**